morgansobol/MicrobialGenomics-TXST-2025/exercises/01_cmd_intro.md

 - Understand and run a basic bash script

 ---

-Before we begin exploring the terminal, let's download the exercise files from the Github like so:
+Before we begin exploring the command, let's download the exercise files from the GitHub like so:

 ```bash
 git clone link
 ```
-So you just ran your first command `git clone` which specifially allows us to copy files and data from a github page to here.
+So you just ran your first command `git clone` which specifically allows us to copy files and data from a GitHub page to here.

 ## 🧪 Exercise 1: Navigating the Filesystem

 Let's establish some basics first.

+Linux and Mac users will find a Terminal program already installed on their computers.
+Let's stick with the computers in the class for now.
+Later we can get you set up on your personal computer if you own a Window/PC because you will need to install a Terminal emulator.

+Now, the _Terminal_ is a text input and output environment where we can type commands and see the output.
+In other words, it is the "window" in which you enter the actual commands and those commands are interpreted and run by a _Shell_.

+So the _Shell_ is the program inside the terminal that actually processes commands and returns the output.
+In most Linux and Mac operating systems, it uses a _Bash_ shell, which is essentially its own programming language and what we will use below.

+In summary, think of it this way: Terminal is the TV and Shell is the program running the TV.

 Computers store file locations in a hierarchical structure.
 We are typically already used to navigating through this stucture by clicking on various folders (also known as directories) in a Windows Explorer window or a Mac Finder window.
 Just like we need to select the appropriate files in the appropriate locations there (in a Graphical User-Interface, or GUI), we need to do the same when working at a command-line interface.
 What this means in practice is that each file and directory has its own “address”, and that address is called its “path”.